 A taxi will be able to drop you off outside our main entrance.
 If you have a Blue Badge you can park your vehicle in our basement car park, accessible from Gower Place.
 If you need assistance, a member of our staff may be able to collect you from Euston Square Tube station (pictured below) and accompany you to our building.

 Our building is a large building, with banners saying “Wellcome Collection” on it.
 The main entrance is in the middle, at the front of the building.
 It is free to enter, and all our galleries and exhibitions are free.
 Our exhibitions are open every day of the week except Mondays.
 You can find our complete opening hours on our Opening times page.
 But remember, you need to book your ticket in advance at the moment.

 There is step-free and level access to all floors of our building via lifts.
-There is a wheelchair lift at the entrance, which a member of our staff can help you use.
+There is a platform lift at the entrance, which a member of our staff can help you use.

-You can get around the building using the stairs and lifts.
-The café, bookshop and a temporary exhibition gallery (which is sometimes closed between exhibitions) are on level 0.
-There are two permanent galleries (which are open all the time) and another temporary exhibition gallery on level 1.
+On level 0 there is one temporary exhibition space (which sometimes is closed between exhibitions).
+On level 1 there are two permanent galleries (which are open all the time) and another temporary exhibition gallery.
 The Reading Room is on level 2: this is usually a quiet space, but there are occasional events.
 Find out more about which exhibitions are open when you visit on our What’s on page.

 There will be occasional announcements that can be heard throughout the building.
 These can be quite loud.
 They are usually to let you know about tours of the galleries or other special events, which you can attend if you wish.
 If there is a fire alarm and you have to leave the building, this will be clearly stated, and members of our Visitor Experience Team will help you.

 Being Human is a permanent gallery on level 1.
-There are several entrances, and you can get to it by the central staircase or lifts and come back down again by the spiral staircase.
+There are several entrances; you can get to it by the central staircase or lifts and come back down again by the spiral staircase.
 The one-way system we have in place at the moment will direct you to the central staircase and the lifts.